msv-lab/llm-play/README.md

 Data can be extracted on-the-fly while querying LLMs if `--extractor` is explicitly provided:

-    llm-query "What is the capital of China?
+    llm-play "What is the capital of China?
 Wrap the final answer with <answer> </answer>" \\
               --extractor "sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%ESCAPED_OUTPUT_FILE%%"

 There are built-in helper functions to simplify extracting answers or code when performed on-the-fly.
 These helpers automatically augment the prompt and apply the necessary extractors to extract the relevant parts of the response (the default extactor and equivalence options are ignored).

-    llm-query "What is the capital of China?" --answer llm-query "Write a Python function f(n: int) -> int that computes the n-th Catalan number" --code
+    llm-play "What is the capital of China?" --answer llm-play "Write a Python function f(n: int) -> int that computes the n-th Catalan number" --code

 ## Clustering

 To group answers into equivalence classes based qwen2.5's judgement, use the following command:

-    llm-query --cluster output \
+    llm-play --cluster output \
               --output classes \
-              --equivalence "llm-query --model qwen2.5-72b-instruct 'Are these two answers equivalent: \"%%OUTPUT1%%\" and \"%%OUTPUT2%%\"?' --predicate"
+              --equivalence "llm-play --model qwen2.5-72b-instruct 'Are these two answers equivalent: \"%%OUTPUT1%%\" and \"%%OUTPUT2%%\"?' --predicate"

 Clustering can be performed for a subset of responses:

-    llm-query --cluster output/qwen2.5-7b-instruct_1.0/a/ \
+    llm-play --cluster output/qwen2.5-7b-instruct_1.0/a/ \
               --output classes \
               --equivalence "$EQUIVALENCE"